 NCI Presenters: Michael Salgaller, Ph.D., James Gulley, M.D., Ph.D., Michael Pollack, Ph.D., and Patti Weber, Dr.PH.

 April 18, 2023, 1:30–5:00 p.m.
 ET

 Systematic Evaluation and Comparison of Drug Response Prediction Models: A Case Study of Prediction Generalization Across Cell Lines Datasets (Poster)

 If you’re interested in how drug response prediction (DRP) models generalize predictions across data sets of multiple drug screening studies, be sure to visit this poster!
-You’ll learn about predictive modeling improving personalized cancer treatment and areas where DRP has outperformed classical machine learning.
+You’ll hear Dr. Ryan Weil of FNLCR present on predictive modeling improving personalized cancer treatment and areas where DRP has outperformed classical machine learning.